-Refrigerant-free thermoelectric assemblies and programmable temperature controllers from Laird Thermal Systems provide precise, environmentally friendly alternative to compressor-based systems for temperature stabilization…
+Refrigerant-free thermoelectric cooler assemblies and programmable temperature controllers from Laird Thermal Systems provide precise, environmentally friendly alternative to compressor-based systems for temperature stabilization…

 May 8, 2019 - Incubators are used for cell and tissue cultivation in hospital and laboratory settings.
 Accurate and precise control of temperature is important for cell growth, as excursions above or below the optimum mammalian body temperature of 37°C, by as little as 6°C, negatively impacts cell health and growth.
 Environmentally friendly SuperCool Peltier temperature control systems and programmable temperature controllers from Laird Thermal Systems offer an alternative to compressor-based systems in a smaller package for heating and cooling inside the incubator chamber.

 Recent government regulations on the use of traditional and natural refrigerants critical to compressor-based systems make Peltier thermoelectrics an appealing alternative for incubator temperature stabilization.
-The compact SuperCool Series thermoelectric assemblies do not use refrigerants.
+The compact SuperCool Series thermoelectric cooler assemblies do not use refrigerants.
 Instead, they feature a unique hot side air heat sink design that dissipates heat more efficiently than traditional heat exchanger technologies.
-Utilizing optimized thermoelectric modules in combination with a high-performance heat sink and fan shroud assembly, the SuperCool thermoelectric assembly transfers heat-to-air more rapidly using up to 60% less power.
-In addition, the Peltier thermoelectric assembly has a solid-state construction that provides years of maintenance free operation.
+Utilizing optimized thermoelectric coolers in combination with a high-performance heat sink and fan shroud assembly, the SuperCool thermoelectric cooler assembly transfers heat-to-air more rapidly using up to 60% less power.
+In addition, the Peltier thermoelectric cooler assembly has a solid-state construction that provides years of maintenance free operation.

 The SuperCool Series is available in three models to provide heat transfer mechanism options on the control side.
 Heat can be absorbed via liquid, conduction or convection.
 The Liquid-to-Air unit has a cooling capacity of 202 Watts, while the Direct-to-Air offers 193 Watts and the Air-to-Air provides 166 Watts.